jasperingo/foodme-react/README.md

 # Shoppa React

-An e-commerce food application built with React.js
+An e-commerce restaurant application built with React.js